-Everything You Need to Know About Sones Rating for Range HoodsBy Hauslane ∙ 10 mins read
+Everything You Need to Know About Sones Ratings for Range HoodsBy Hauslane ∙ 10 mins read

 Shopping for a new range hood?
 You’re probably considering size, performance, quality, and appearance to help you make your decision.
 But have you given any thought to the noise level of your new appliance?
 Range hood sound levels can vary.
 The amount of noise a range hood produces is typically measured by a Sones noise rating.

 In this article, we’ll explain exactly what a Sones noise rating means, why it matters, and factors that affect the rating.
 That way, you can make sure you get the ideal range hood for your kitchen for the most comfortable cooking experience.